 Today merely responding to the demand is not enough for a business to survive on a long-term run.
 Petabytes of analytical data and years of accurate forecasting define modern supply chain models.

-The companies have to know what to produce, who to sell it to, when and where to ship the products and which means to use to make it in time.
-Machine learning is that aspect that revolutionizes supply chain management.
-Its potential is still largely unexplored, yet the results that business gets from it are immense already.
+Machine learning is the aspect that revolutionizes supply chain management.
+Its potential is still largely unexplored, yet the results that businesses get from it are immense already.

 The BI Intelligence survey shows that a significant number of top executives and business owners are already trusting AI in their operational struggles:

 How can the cargo freighters use an AI?
 How can a well-trained algorithm define the next big thing on the market?
-How to time the shipments so well, that the fish caught in north Pacific will be served fresh in Johannesburg's restaurants?
-The technology has an answer already, and we'll try to break it down, bit by bit.
+How can you time the shipments so well, that the fish caught in North Pacific will be served fresh in Johannesburg’s restaurants?
+The technology has an answer already, and we’ll try to break it down, bit by bit.

 ML is a complex subject, capable of solving issues in many industries.
 But what application does it have within the supply chain?
 We have determined one of the most important reasons for the efficacy of machine learning within this heavily data-reliant industry.

-By advice we mean a structured result of all data analyzed using specific algorithms that one or another business requires.
-The industry used to rely on manual analysis and data collection - a time-consuming process that slows down the chain and drains more resources, including financial.
+By advice, we mean a structured result of all data analyzed using specific algorithms that one or another business requires.
+The industry used to rely on manual analysis and data collection — a time-consuming process that slows down the chain and drains more resources, including finances.

-Machine learning allows analyzing data that was previously hard to use in the demand prediction models due to a large number of variables, like:
+Machine learning allows analyzing data that was previously hard to use in the demand forecasting models due to a large number of variables, like:

 Teaching the AI to understand all of these factors and to produce a forecast made supply chain management more responsive to the surroundings of each industry.
 The companies learn to create quality things and to cover the demand thoroughly, which results in better customer satisfaction and better revenue for the business.

 The clients wish to know where the shipment is at the moment and how soon will it be in their hands.
 The tracking software is already capable of showing the approximate location of the shipment and the phase of delivery (e.g. “the shipment is in the post office”).
-Machine learning, however, is offering more opportunities in this field.
+Machine learning in logistics, however, is offering more opportunities.

 Taking into account the wide variety of how people enter their addresses and how much time does it take to deliver the goods to specific locations, ML can provide valuable assistance in optimizing the process and offering the clients more accurate information on the shipment status.

-Machine learning algorithms offer immense help in managing the supply chain.
+Machine learning algorithms offer immense help in managing supply chain operations.
 Utilizing the pros of each methodology allows a vast analysis and, later on, precise predictions of a broad variety of aspects.